Machine-Learning-Practice/Machine-Learning/Python Codes/session 5/README.md

-# Univariant Linear Regression
+# Multi-variable Linear Regression

-In this session, we will develope univariant linear regression machine learning algorithm.
+In this session, we will train a multi-variable linear regression model.
+Then, we will emphasize the importance of the learning rate tuning.
+After that, we will introduce feature scaling and we will show that without proper feature scaling we will get some convergence issues.
+At the end, we will introduce scikit-learn library that is a popular data science and mahcine learning library to train our multi-variable model once more.

 ## Contents
-- Loading data
-- Plotting data
-- Cost function
-- Gradient calculating
-- Gradient descent algorithm
-- Train a regression model
+- Multi-variable linear regression
+- Tuning learning rate
+- Feature scaling
+- Introduction to scikit-learn Python library

 ## Getting Started
 To get started, make sure you have Python installed on your computer.
 You can download it from the [official Python website](https://www.python.org/).